Larry Snyder (hurdler)

 Lawrence Snyder (August 9, 1896 – September 25, 1982) was an American track and field athlete, coach, and military veteran.
 He served as the track and field coach at Ohio State University from 1932 to 1965.

 Larry Snyder was portrayed by Jason Sudeikis in the 2016 biopic, Race, about Olympic athlete Jesse Owens.

 Early life

-A graduate of Canton High School (OH), Snyder served as a pilot instructor during World War I, later doing some stunt flying in the early 1920s.
+A graduate of Central High School (OH), Snyder served as a pilot instructor during World War I, later doing some stunt flying in the early 1920s.
 He enrolled at Ohio State University shortly thereafter and earned three letters as a high hurdler from 1922–24.

 Military career

 Snyder was an instructor pilot in World War I and also served in the U.S. Navy in World War II.

 Coaching career

 Snyder was due to participate in the 1924 Summer Olympics in Paris as a runner, but was injured in an airplane crash a few weeks before he was due to leave for the game.
 This ended his hope of an athletic career, leaving him only the option of being a coach and training others.

 The most heralded athlete coached by Larry Snyder was Jesse Owens, and Coach Snyder helped improve Jesse's techniques and performance.

 He gets more out of you than you ever dreamed you had. ...
 At the Olympic Games, he had me so fired up I couldn't miss.